Suzanne Feeney – Country Manager at Robert Walters’ Dublin discusses counter-offers and how to manage them.

 You should ask yourself these questions and consider the following before contemplating a move:

 Once a person is fully clear on their main motivations for considering a move in the first instance, counter offers can become irrelevant.

 Seeking a new opportunity?
-To discuss your current accounting & finance recruitment needs in more detail, please contact:
+To discuss your current job seeking or recruitment needs in more detail, please get in touch.

 5 LinkedIn profile updates to make today